Common Worship: Series

 In 2005 the fourth book, Common Worship: Daily Prayer, was published.
 The form and style of daily morning and evening prayer no longer shows the influence of the BCP, but the work of the English Franciscan community and its book Celebrating Common Prayer.
 The offices are not dissimilar to those of the Roman Catholic Church.
-Penitence becomes optional, as does the Creed; the Te Deum disappears almost completely, and a Gospel canticle—the Benedictus in the morning and the Magnificat in the evening—follows the reading(s); there is a wide range of intercessions; collects are provided for lesser festivals (unlike in the main book); and there is a psalter.
-Both the book and the new daily lectionary were tried out in parishes before final publication.
+Penitence becomes optional, as does the Creed; the Te Deum disappears almost completely, and a Gospel canticle—the Benedictus in morning prayer, the Magnificat in evening prayer and the Nunc Dimittis in night prayer—follows the reading(s); there is a wide range of intercessions; collects are provided for lesser festivals (unlike in the main book); and there is a psalter.
+A preliminary edition of the book was published in 2002 and both the book and the new daily lectionary were tried out in parishes before final publication.

 In 2006, three more volumes, Common Worship: Christian Initiation, Common Worship: Ordination Services and Common Worship: Times and Seasons, were published.
 In the first, there is provision for Baptism, Confirmation, and related rites (including Reconciliation).
 In the second, there are rites for the ordination of deacons, priests and bishops.
 In the third, there is provision for all the seasons of the church's year, including sections on the Agricultural Year and Embertide.

 The final book, Common Worship: Festivals, was published in 2008 and provides propers for all the Festivals and Lesser Festivals of the Church of England's calendar.